Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Applications to Metabolomics and Genomics Data

+We apply NetGSA to three Omics data sets to demonstrate its potential in revealing biological insights.
+In all three studies, the $p$-values were corrected for multiple comparisons using the false discovery rate control procedure proposed in \citet{benjamini2001control} to account for the dependency among KEGG pathways.

-In this section, we discuss applications of the proposed Network-based Gene Set Analysis to genomic and metabolomic data to demonstrate its potential in revealing biological insights.
-The metabolomics data set \citep{Putluri:2011ap} examines changes in the metabolic profile between 58 cancer and adjacent benign tissue specimens through an untargeted mass spectrometry data acquisition strategy.
-There are two groups of tissue specimens, with 31 samples from the cancer class and 28 from a benign class.
-The total number of metabolites detected is 63.
-Here we focused on estimating the network of metabolic interactions, enhanced by information gleaned from the Kyoto Encyclopedia of Genes and Genomes \citep{Kanehisa01012000}.
-To select the estimated networks for both conditions, we performed 5-fold cross validation.
-We also tested for differential activity of biochemical pathways extracted from the Kyoto Encyclopedia of Genes and Genomes using the same set of data.
-Shown in Table \ref{metabs} are estimated $p$-values after false discovery rate correction with a $q$-value of 0.001 for the significant pathways selected from all methods.
-Network-based Gene Set Analysis identified the top eight pathways as being significantly differentially active, among which fatty acid biosynthesis, phenylalanine, tyrosine and tryptophan biosynthesis, and neuroactive ligand-receptor interaction were not identified by Gene Set Analysis with the self-contained null hypothesis.
-These identified pathways include those that describe altered utilization of amino acids and their aromatic counterparts, as well as metabolism of fatty acids and intermediates of tricarboxylic acid cycle (TCA) which were followed up for biological insights in the original study \citet{Putluri:2011ap}.
-In contrast, the remaining four pathways (pyrimidine metabolism, ABC transporters, histidine metabolism and hsa00220) were only reported as differentially active by Gene Set Analysis with self-contained null.
-On the other hand, Gene Set Analysis with the competitive null (the recommended setting) failed to report any pathway as being significantly enriched.
+Our first application is based on the metabolomics data set from \citep{Putluri:2011ap} to examine changes in metabolic profiles associated with bladder cancer using untargeted mass spectrometry data acquisition strategy.
+The data consists of 31 cancer and 27 benign tissue samples and 63 detected metabolites.
+Here we focused on estimating the network of metabolic interactions, enhanced by information gleaned from KEGG \citep{Kanehisa01012000}.
+For each condition, we used the \bic~ criterion to select the tuning parameter $\lambda$.
+At the optimal $\lambda$, we applied the proposed network estimation procedure to identify the metabolic network; see Fig.~\ref{metabs:net} for an illustration of the estimated networks for the cancer and benign classes, respectively.
+It can be seen that there are numerous interactions between pathways that describe energy metabolism in the cancer state, due to the greater need of cancer cells for energy.

+We tested for differential activity of biochemical pathways extracted from KEGG using the same set of data.
+Shown in Table \ref{metabs} are estimated $p$-values after false discovery rate correction with a $q$-value of 0.01 for the significant pathways selected from NetGSA.
+These identified pathways include those that describe altered utilization of amino acids and their aromatic counterparts, as well as metabolism of fatty acids and intermediates of tricarboxylic acid cycle (TCA) which were followed up for biological insights in the original study by \citet{Putluri:2011ap}.
+Among the selected pathways, fatty acid biosynthesis is not identified by \GSA-s.
+Interestingly, \GSA-c fails to report any pathway as being significantly enriched.
 This again confirms our hypothesis that incorporating pathway topology information allows sophisticated enrichment methods in detecting important regulatory pathways.